Architsharma7/Architsharma7/README.md

 🔭 I’m currently working on **smoood finance**

-🌱 I’m currently learning and researching DeFi projects.
+🌱 I’m currently learning and researching DeFi projects and doing **CTFs**.

 👯 I’m looking to collaborate on Web3 development projects.